vivaria/edisonrul.ing/docs/source/cards/t/toon-table-of-contents.md

 ### Card Rulings

-●You can't activate Toon Table of Contents if you don't have any Toon Cards, or Manga Ryu-Ran, in your Deck.
+*   You can't activate Toon Table of Contents if you don't have any Toon Cards, or Manga Ryu-Ran, in your Deck.